tomhall82/bodybuilding/README.md

   - A link for the page currently on in the bodybuilding title to enable the user to quickly get back to the top of the page.

-  - A footer which contains social media icon links to facebook, X, instagram & youtube.
+  - A footer which contains social media icon links to Facebook, X, Instagram & YouTube.

   ![footer-image](assets/docs/footer.jpg)

 - ###### Home page

   - About section.
-This section gives an overview on what bodybuilding is, along with an insperational quote from Arnold Schwarzenegger.
+This section gives an overview on what bodybuilding is, along with an inspirational quote from Arnold Schwarzenegger.

   ![home-page-image](assets/docs/home-page.jpg)

   - Competition section.
-This section discusses the competiton aspect of bodybuilding along with examples of judging criteria.
+This section discusses the competition aspect of bodybuilding along with examples of judging criteria.
 There is also a link to The History of Bodybuilding included in the text.

   - Diet section.
 This section introduces the user to diet and supplementation in bodybuilding.